dpatlut/wdi-JUL-2017/w02/d05/Homework/lotr/README.md

 - Always keep in mind the parent/child node relationship on the DOM.
 This is key for understanding and manipulating objects on the DOM.

 ### Setup
 - Everything within this directory should be linked properly.
-You don't need to serve any files, simply open index.html in Chrome and access the developer console to begin work.
 - You should see the word "LINKED" at the top of the console.
 - Do all of your work in the fellowship.js file included in the scripts folder.